daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 Monitoring is an important part of load balancers as they should route traffic to only healthy EC2 instances.

+### Cross-zone load balancing

+If enabled, allows you to send traffic to EC2 instances in other availability zones.

 ## Algorithms

 ### Round Robin Method